syncfusion-content/fileformat-docs/File-Formats/Presentation/Presentation-to-PDF.md

 {% endhighlight %}
 {% endtabs %}

-## Fall back fonts
+## Fallback fonts

-The Syncfusion PowerPoint library supports fall back fonts in PPTX to PDF conversion.
-When converting PPTX document into PDF document, some fonts are missed in system, so we support convert PDF document by fall back font with customer requirement.
+When a glyph of input text is unavailable in mention font, text will not be preserved in PPTX to PDF conversion.
+To avoid this, Syncfusion PowerPoint library allows you to use a fallback font to preserve the text properly in PPTX to PDF conversion.

 ### Initialize Fallback Fonts

-The following code example demonstrates how to initialize fallback font for a missing font while converting a PowerPoint presentation to PDF.
+The following code example demonstrates how to initialize a default fallback font while converting a PowerPoint presentation to PDF.

 {% tabs %}